salmaelmongi/Anti-Cancer-Drug-Activity-Prediction/README.md

 ## Overview:

-This repository contains code for predicting anticancer activity using Graph Neural Networks (GNNs).
-The task involves classifying chemical compounds based on their graph representations, where atoms represent nodes and bonds represent edges.
+This repository contains code for predicting anticancer activity using Graph Neural Networks (GNNs), it involves classifying chemical compounds based on their graph representations, where atoms represent nodes and bonds represent edges.
 The prediction task is to determine whether a compound is positive against non-small cell lung cancer.

 ## Dataset: